Florida Residency for Tuition Purposes

 The evidentiary requirement for reclassification goes beyond that for an initial classification, because the student has previously been determined to be an out-of-state resident.
 A student who is initially classified as a nonresident for tuition purposes may become eligible for reclassification as a resident for tuition purposes only if the student, or his/her parent if the student is a dependent, present clear and convincing documentation that supports permanent legal residency in Florida for 12 consecutive months rather than temporary residency for the purpose of pursuing an education, such as documentation of full-time permanent employment for the prior 12 months or the purchase of a home in Florida and residence therein for the prior 12 months while not enrolled in an institution of higher education.
 A student, or his/her parent if the student is a dependent, may become eligible for reclassification by presenting a minimum of three documents as listed in the Required Documentary Evidence section.
 One of the three documents must come from the tier one.

 The burden of providing clear and convincing documentation justifying reclassification of a student as a resident for tuition purposes rests with the student or, if the student is a dependent, his/her parent.
-For documentation to be “clear and convincing,” it must be credible, trustworthy and sufficient to persuade the Registrar staff that the student or, if the student is a dependent, his/her parent has established legal residency in Florida that is not solely for the purpose of pursuing an education and has relinquished residency in any other state for a minimum of 12 consecutive months prior to classification.
+For documentation to be “clear and convincing,” it must be credible, trustworthy and sufficient to persuade the Admissions and Records staff that the student or, if the student is a dependent, his/her parent has established legal residency in Florida that is not solely for the purpose of pursuing an education and has relinquished residency in any other state for a minimum of 12 consecutive months prior to classification.

 The Residency Appeal Committee must review the appeal within 10 business days after receipt of the written appeal.
 The appeal review must be limited to the issues put forth in the written petition.
 The Residency Appeal Committee must render to the student the final residency determination in writing, advising the student of the reasons for the determination.
 The decision of the Residency Appeal Committee will constitute final action.